Academany/academany-mkt/brochure/index.md

 - A 3D Scanner and a 3D Printer
 - Specific machine models (thoroughly tested and highly recommended but not required) are listed in the [Fab Lab Inventory](http://bit.ly/fabinventory)

+**What should I know before starting Fab Academy**

+You should be able to use a computer and have basic knowledge of some of the topics discussed in the course.
+You should also be able to understand, speak and write in English language.
+Many labs offer pre-classes to bring you up to speed to the course before it starts.

 **Where can I follow the course?**

 Fab Academy requires you to use a fully equipped Fab Lab during the whole course.
 Luckily the Fab Lab Network is present all over the world and you can find a Fab Academy Node nearby to follow the classes.